BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 (without any extensions).
 You'll have a new folder for this mod underneath the `mods` folder at the bottom, and can turn parts on or off at will.

+*Note:* At the moment this mod updates a few vars that UCP does as well, and FilterTool will complain because more than one mod is touching the same stuff.
+I'll figure that out in a bit - for now, I think it's all pretty minor stuff, like the UCP sections which add gear to boss pools, etc.

 If for whatever reason you don't want to use FilterTool/UCP, there is also a standalone version at `BL2 Better Loot Mod by Apocalyptech - Standalone`.
 Simply copy that file into the game's `steamassets/binaries` directory with